alexARC26/portfolio-regression-data-viz/README.md

 ## Methodology
 Univariate, bivariate, and multivariate analyses were performed using descriptive statistics (mean, standard deviation, percentiles, correlations, and frequency distributions) and visualizations, including boxplots, bar charts, pie charts, scatterplots, and heatmaps, to explore the dataset comprehensively.

 The dataset was divided into training (2/3) and test (1/3) sets.
-Five models—linear regression, LASSO regression, SVM with RBF kernel, regression trees, and XGBoost—were evaluated.
+Five models —linear regression, LASSO regression, SVM with RBF kernel, regression trees, and XGBoost— were evaluated.
 Hyperparameters were optimized through cross-validation on the training set.

 The notebooks are designed for seamless execution in Google Colab, including integrated data downloads from Kaggle and all necessary dependencies, ensuring immediate reproducibility without additional setup.